Electromaster232/Discord-LiveBot/README.md

 </br>

 ### Akira!
 Akira is the livebot version of discord's Clyde.
 Except Akira has some fun commands!
 Just use the prefix `/`.
-Only you can see what barry says, so don't worry about interfering with any conversations. <br>
+Only you can see what Akira says, so don't worry about interfering with any conversations. <br>
 <img src='https://i-banned.dj-electro.me/233641.png' style='border-radius: 10px;'>

 ### Profile card.